imagej/imagej.github.io/pages/Compatibility.md

 ### The ImageJ legacy UI

-The legacy layer converts ImageJ1 into a SciJava-compatible user interface by implementing the {% capture includecontent %} project = SciJava | package = org/scijava/ui | class = UserInterface {% endcapture
+The legacy layer converts ImageJ1 into a SciJava-compatible user interface by implementing the {% include javadoc project='SciJava' package='org/scijava/ui' class='UserInterface' %} interface via the {% include javadoc package='net/imagej/legacy/ui' class='LegacyUI' %}
-%}

-{% include javadoc content=includecontent %}

-`interface via the `

-{% capture includecontent %} package = net/imagej/legacy/ui | class =
-LegacyUI {% endcapture %}

-{% include javadoc content=includecontent %}

-`class.`
+class.

 However, things are complicated by the fact that ImageJ1 was not designed with such requirements in mind.
 The legacy layer uses a bytecode manipulation library called [Javassist](Javassist "wikilink") to rewrite portions of ImageJ1 at runtime, in order to facilitate integration and extension.
-See the {% include github content='org = imagej | repo = ij1-patcher | label = ij1-patcher' %} project for details.
+See the {% include github org='imagej' repo='ij1-patcher' label='ij1-patcher' %} project for details.

 ### Translation of data structures

-Each {% capture includecontent %} package = net/imagej/display | class =
-ImageDisplay {% endcapture %}

-{% include javadoc content=includecontent %}
+Each {% include javadoc package='net/imagej/display'

-`has a linked `
+class='ImageDisplay' %} has a linked {% include javadoc

-{% capture includecontent %} project = ImageJ1 | package = ij | class
-=ImagePlus {% endcapture %}

-{% include javadoc content=includecontent %} , kept in sync by the {%
+project='ImageJ1' package='ij' class='ImagePlus' %}, kept in sync by the
-capture includecontent %} package = net/imagej/legacy | class =
-LegacyImageMap {% endcapture %}

-{% include javadoc content=includecontent %} .
-Whenever the need arises,
+{% include javadoc package='net/imagej/legacy' class='LegacyImageMap'
-the legacy layer syncs the linked data objects.
+%}.
+Whenever the need arises, the legacy layer syncs the linked data objects.
 In order to maintain reasonable performance, every opportunity is taken to avoid data translation by making data changes in place, and only on demand (lazily, with caching).
 The legacy layer reuses data by reference when feasible—in particular, when image planes are stored in primitive arrays—but in some cases the data must be copied (e.g., for ROIs).

 Currently, automatic synchronization is disabled as it has negative performance implications.
-The planned solution to the performance problems is to {% include github org='imagej' repo='imagej-legacy' issue='86' label='implement' %}, instead of relying on up-front pixel-wise translation.
+The planned solution to the performance problems is to {% include github org='imagej' repo='imagej-legacy' issue='86' label='implement a wrapping layer' %}, instead of relying on up-front pixel-wise translation.

 In the mean time, full synchronization can be forced by setting a `imagej.legacy.sync` [system